troe27/UU-NGS02/docs/index.md

 - in the same folder is a subfolder called ```scripts``` containing some premade scripts for you to use. copy the whole folder into your project directory. you can do this the same way as the vcf-file, except you will need to add the ```-r```(recursive) flag to your ```cp```-command, in order to also copy the folders contents.

 - inspect the file manually. you can use ```cat```, ```less```, ```head``` and ```grep``` for this.
-  - If you're not sure what any of these do, make sure to read the [man page](https://en.wikipedia.org/wiki/Man_page) for these tools.
+  - If you're not sure what any of these do, you can read the [man page](https://en.wikipedia.org/wiki/Man_page) for these tools or google them.
   - You can also have a look at the [official specifications for vcf-fileformat 4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 - *can you spot a general structure?*
 - *what do columns and rows represent?*